-Check the BICC web site for current fees.
+Current fees can be found on our website and are subject to change.
 Candidates should ask their employers about discounted rates for eligible employees.

 Cancellations, Rescheduling & Refunds

 Application fees are not refundable.
 Applicants are solely responsible for ensuring that they are eligible to sit for the BICC examination prior to submitting the application to BICC.